eknag/cudacave/README.md

 # README
 ---
 ## Summary
 This is just a simple blog that might contain various ramblings from time to time.
-This is primarly a learning too that I'm using to better understand webhosting.
+This is primarly a learning tool that I'm using to better understand webhosting.

 ## Infrastructure
 This is a simple Jekyll site that I have set up on my personal server.
 It is tied to cudacave.com, which is set up via dynamic DNS and Google Domains.